This topic describes how to migrate data from a MaxCompute project to an ApsaraDB RDS for MySQL instance by using Data Transmission Service (DTS).

-Note For more information about how to create a database and the database naming conventions, see Create accounts and databases for an ApsaraDB RDS for MySQL instance.
+Note For more information about the naming conventions of ApsaraDB RDS and how to create a database, see Create databases and accounts for an ApsaraDB RDS for MySQL instance.

 - To ensure data consistency, we recommend that you do not write data to the source MaxCompute project during full data migration.

 - If a data migration task fails, DTS automatically resumes the task.
 Before you switch your workloads to the destination instance, stop or release the data migration task.
-Otherwise, the data in the source MaxCompute project will overwrite the data in the destination RDS instance after the task is resumed.
+Otherwise, the data in the source database overwrites the data in the destination instance after the task is resumed.

 - MaxCompute does not support the PRIMARY KEY constraint.
 If network errors occur, DTS retries the data migration task.
 In this case, duplicate data records may be migrated to the destination tables that do not have primary keys.